samnurmi/samnurmi/README.md

 - Mettlo - An infrastructure wrapper.
 Have only one place, but under use any modern hyperscalers or local vendors, or even your own infrastructure.
 - Blinking things - Open Source blueprint to become your own hyperscaler or GPU hyperscaler.

+\* ... should I also add the buzzword AI here and there?

 <!--
 **samnurmi/samnurmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.